So you have decided to start an online store with Shopify but not sure exactly how to get started?

 If you choose any sections that contain content that are not related to products, you can change the pictures and text within the editor and see instantly how this looks.
 The footer can also be edited within the customizer and some elements within the footer may be theme dependant.

-Another area that you want to set up before your site goes live is your navigation menu, this is an important step.
-Not only because it helps visitors navigate your site but it is also how you can set up sub-collections within Shopify.
+Another area that you want to set up before your site goes live is your navigation menu, this is an important step, because it helps visitors navigate around your site.

 There are a couple of ways you can configure your domain name.